yarbsemaj/sveltekit-adapter-lambda/README.md

 ```
 Copy `serverless.yml` from the root of this repo to the root of your project

-After building your app run `sls deploy` to deploy code to AWS.
+After building your app run `sls deploy` to deploy code to AWS using build tool [serverless](https://www.serverless.com/).

 Your app can then be accessed via the CloudFront distribution created as aprt of the stack.